nemzyxt/mbr-overwrite/README.md

 ## Set-up
 1. Clone this repository
 2. cd into the project directory
-3. To compile, simply type
-    g++ mbr-overwrite.cpp -o mbr-overwrite
+3. To compile, simply type this on the command line : g++ mbr-overwrite.cpp -o mbr-overwrite

 ## Running